WebAssembly/component-model/design/mvp/CanonicalABI.md

   trap_if(not task.inst.may_leave)
   e = task.inst.waitables.remove(hi)
   if errctxi == 0:
-    errctx = None
+    maybe_errctx = None
   else:
-    errctx = task.inst.error_contexts.get(errctxi)
+    maybe_errctx = task.inst.error_contexts.get(errctxi)
   trap_if(not isinstance(e, EndT))
   trap_if(e.stream.t != t)
-  e.drop(errctx)
+  e.drop(maybe_errctx)
   return []
 ```
-Note that only the writable ends of streams and futures can be closed with a
-final `error-context` value and thus `error-context`s only flow in the same
-direction as values as an optional last value of the stream or future.
+Passing a non-zero `errctxi` index indicates that this stream end is being
+closed due to an error, with the given `error-context` providing information
+that can be printed to aid in debugging.
+While, as explained above, the
+*contents* of the `error-context` value are non-deterministic (and may, e.g.,
+be empty), the presence or absence of an `error-context` value is semantically
+meaningful for distinguishing between success or failure.
+Concretely, the
+packed `i32` returned by `{stream,future}.{read,write}` operations indicates
+success or failure by whether the `error-context` index is `0` or not.

 ### 🔀 `canon error-context.new`